 Outschool is excited to be working with schools and school districts across the United States to create additional educational experiences for young learners.
 When schools partner with Outschool, they may choose to fill an entire class with their students and/or allow their students to select classes from across the Outschool marketplace.
 At Outschool we generally refer to all who take classes on the platform as learners.
 At times we may refer to learners affiliated with a school or school district as “school learners” and those not affiliated with a school or school district as “non-school learners.”

-Educators interested in offering their classes to school learners must complete the “Working with School Organizations” training that can be found at pd.outschool.com.
-This quick but valuable training will help you understand your responsibilities related to school learners.
-New teachers joining the platform after June 3rd, 2021 will receive this training as part of completing the Teacher Safety and Privacy Training offered at onboarding and will not need to complete additional training.
-Once this training is completed, a teacher may offer all of their classes to school learners in addition to non-school learners.
+Educators interested in offering their classes to school learners must complete the “Working with School Organizations” professional learning module that can be found at pd.outschool.com.
+This quick but valuable module will help you understand your responsibilities related to school learners.
+New teachers joining the platform after June 3rd, 2021 will receive this professional learning as part of completing the Teacher Safety and Privacy professional learning offered at onboarding and will not need to complete additional professional learning.
+Once this module is completed, a teacher may offer all of their classes to school learners in addition to non-school learners.

 Laws That Protect Students

 School learners are protected by additional data security and privacy laws such as The Family Educational Rights and Privacy Act (FERPA) and similar state laws.
 FERPA gives parents of children under 18 the right to have access to their children’s education records, the right to have the records amended and the right to have some control over the disclosure of personally identifiable information from those education records.

 You Are Required to Protect the Confidentiality of Student Data